T4z4r/laravel_quality/README.md

 1. **Select Project**: Click "Browse" and select your Laravel project directory
 2. **Analyze**: Click "🔍 Assess Quality" to start the analysis
 3. **Review Results**: View the detailed assessment with visual score
+4. **Get Suggestions**: Click "💡 Suggestions" to see prioritized improvement recommendations
+5. **Follow Guidance**: Review step-by-step instructions for each suggestion
-4. **Export**: Save your report as JSON or HTML using "📄 Export Report"
+6. **Export**: Save your report as JSON or HTML using "📄 Export Report"
-5. **Clear**: Use "🗑️ Clear Results" to reset for a new analysis
+7. **Clear**: Use "🗑️ Clear Results" to reset for a new analysis

 ## 📊 Scoring System